Bihanojko/similar_contract_finder/README.md

 ## Usage

-A. To test the model via the API and apply the model on a randomly selected contract, execute the following command:
+1. To test the model via the API and apply the model on a randomly selected contract, execute the following command:
     ```
     $ python test_api.py
     ```

-To test the model via the API on a specific contract, use this command:
+- To test the model via the API on a specific contract, use this command:

     ```
     $ python test_api.py {PATH_TO_CONTRACT}
     ```

-B. To test the model outside of the API, the sentence transformers module needs to be installed
+2. To test the model outside of the API, the sentence transformers module needs to be installed
     ```
     $ pip install sentence-transformers
     ```

-Then execute the following command for a random input contract selection:
+- Then execute the following command for a random input contract selection:
     ```
     $ python test_model.py
     ```

-or the following command to apply the model on a selected contract
+- or the following command to apply the model on a selected contract
     ```
     $ python test_model.py {PATH_TO_CONTRACT}
     ```

-C. Alternatively, copy-paste the following code to your Python script, fill in the wanted path to contract and execute the script.
+3. Alternatively, copy-paste the following code to your Python script, fill in the wanted path to contract and execute the script.

 ```
 import requests